coffeeringsdesign/IndependentProject3/README.md

 ## Objectives

 _JavaScript business logic and user interface logic are separate.
+XX

 Variable names are descriptive and use lower camel case (e.g. myVariableExample).
+XX

 Code is clean, well-refactored, and easy-to-read.
 This includes correct indendation, spacing, and including only necessary comments and debugging tools.
+XX

 All previous objectives have been met.
+XX

-Logic is broken down into "plain English" specs, listed in README.
+Logic is broken down into "plain English" specs, listed in README. xx

-Project is in a presentable, portfolio-quality state.
+Project is in a presentable, portfolio-quality state. xx

 Required functionality is in place by Friday deadline.

 Project demonstrates understanding of this week's concepts.
-If prompted, you are able to discuss your code with an instructor using correct terminology.
+If prompted, you are able to discuss your code with an instructor using correct terminology. xx

-Application implements a loop and works as expected._
+Application implements a loop and works as expected._ xx

 ## Specifications

-_Program replaces a any number including an "0" with a "Beep!"
-It shows returns for all numbers previous to submitted number.
+_Program replaces a any number including an "0" with a "Beep!", it shows returns for all numbers previous to submitted number.
 Example: 0
 Output: ["Beep!"]_

-_Program replaces a any number including an "1" with a "Boop!"
-It shows returns for all numbers previous to submitted number.
+_Program replaces a any number including an "1" with a "Boop!", it shows returns for all numbers previous to submitted number.
 Example: 1
 Output: ["Beep!", "Boop!"]_

 _Program replaces a single "3" with a "I'm sorry, Dave.
-I'm afraid I can't do that."
+I'm afraid I can't do that.", it shows returns for all numbers previous to submitted number.
 Example: 3
 Output: ["Beep!" , "Boop!" , "I'm sorry, Dave.
 I'm afraid I can't do that."]_

 _Program recognized NaN and replies back asking for a number
 Example: thisismynumber
-Output: ["Please enter a number."]_
+Output: ["Please enter a number."] note this was done by setting input to number)_

 _Program limits the amount of numbers that can be entered
 Example: 0 4 5666
-Output: ["Please enter a single number."]_
+Output: ["Please enter a single number."]
+(note this was done by setting input to number)_

 _If the number is divisible by "3"" the whole this is replaced with "I'm sorry, Dave.
-I'm afraid I can't do that."
+I'm afraid I can't do that.
+It shows returns for all numbers previous to submitted number"
 Example: 3
 Output: ["Beep" "Boop" "2" "I'm sorry, Dave.
 I'm afraid I can't do that."]_